Consensys/doc.ethsigner/docs/HowTo/Store-Keys/Use-Hashicorp.md

     EthSigner listening port if `8545` is in use.

-You can now [use EthSigner to sign transactions](../Transactions/Make-Transactions.md) with the key stored in the Hashicorp Vault.
+You can now [use EthSigner to sign transactions](../Transactions/Make-Transactions.md) with the key stored in the HashiCorp Vault.